koenrane/KR-new-site/content/mode-collapse-in-rl-may-be-fueled-by-the-update-equation.md

 ![](https://assets.turntrout.com/static/images/posts/744c10811baadd0742a83f12af3e27a443ccb5081f5556fd.avif)

-There seems to be very slow convergence.[^6] It could even be converging towards the uniform policy.
+There seems to be slow convergence.[^6] It could even be converging towards the uniform policy.
 We lean towards "convergence to uniform" due to evidence from a trial on a different reward matrix:

 ![](https://assets.turntrout.com/static/images/posts/1549bb3b8f9f5895b1978d5cc5cf25a3e84df4a281286365.avif)